-The campus nurse will be housed in the Math and Science building for your basic medical needs.
+The campus nurse has an office in the Education building for your basic medical needs.
 Brewton-Parker College will provide basic medical care to all students, faculty, staff and visitors.
-The Campus Nurse business hours will be Monday-Thursday 7:30am-5:00pm and Friday 7:30am-12:00pm.
+The Campus Nurse business hours are Monday-Thursday 7:30am-5:00pm and Friday 7:30am-12:00pm.